darrenjaworski/rust-ecosystem/README.md

 ## Balancing Philosophy

-The simulation is tuned so that most runs collapse around 20 days, but rare "miracle" runs can survive indefinitely.
-The Monte Carlo mode helps analyze and fine-tune this balance.
+The game difficulty is balanced so that most simulations collapse around day 20.
+Can you survive to day 30?

 ## License